 But even ugly websites can’t ignore all the basics.
-Using principles of good design like visual hierarchy, white space, readable fonts, etc. will help guide your users’ eyes so they can find what they’re looking for quickly and easily.
+Using principles of good web design like visual hierarchy, white space, readable fonts, etc. will help guide your users’ eyes so they can find what they’re looking for quickly and easily.

 Check out Chapter 2 on the Basic Principles of Good Web Design for more details.

-I can’t say it enough: make your website as simple as possible.
+I can’t say it enough: make your website design as simple as possible.
 People have notoriously short attention spans, so the simpler it is to understand and use your website, the more likely they are to stay and have an enjoyable experience.

 Simplicity is one of the key concepts of UX design.
 Ironically, it’s often complex to actually do.
 Today’s users are more demanding than ever – they want experiences that are engaging, personalized, and seamless across different channels and devices.
-The more things your website has to do, the harder it is to keep it simple.
+The more things your website design has to do, the harder it is to keep it simple.

-For example, an e-commerce site needs to do a lot more things than a typical website.
+For example, an e-commerce website design needs to do a lot more things than a typical website.
 It needs to have a shopping cart, take credit card information, and process orders.
 It would actually be a lot simpler if it didn’t do all those things.
 But that wouldn’t make for good user experience, either.
 Your job is to streamline the process and make it as simple as possible to buy from you, without sacrificing usability.

 Navigation is how people move around on your site, making it one of the most important elements of your website functionality.
 Like a GPS for your website, your navigation should help people orient themselves and travel through your site to their destination.

 Remember that the purpose of your navigation is to help your prospects and customers find what they’re looking for.
-It’s not the time to get cute or clever with your design.
+It’s not the time to get cute or clever with your web design.

 Here are a few tips to make your navigation effective and easy to use:

-Imagine your website is a forest, and all your pages and content are the trees.
+Imagine your website design is a forest, and all your pages and content are the trees.
 When people arrive, you don’t want them to wander around aimlessly.
 You want to create trails and paths that lead them to become customers.
 Creating a good user experience means designing paths that are clearly marked and maintained to prevent users from straying and getting lost in the woods.

 How do you do that?
 Always put yourself in your customers’ shoes, and try to use your website from their perspective.
 Do you make it easy for them to do business with you?
 Are there logical steps for them to reach their goals?
 Too often when designing a website, businesses miss the forest for the trees and forget about getting customers to their final destination.